hbctraining/Training-modules/DGE-functional-analysis/lessons/02_functional_analysis.md

 ### Running clusterProfiler

-To run clusterProfiler GO over-represenation analysis, we will change our gene names into Ensembl IDs, since the tool works a bit easier with the Ensembl IDs.
+To run clusterProfiler GO over-representation analysis, we will change our gene names into Ensembl IDs, since the tool works a bit easier with the Ensembl IDs.
 There are a few clusterProfiler functions that allow us to map between gene IDs:

 ```r
 # clusterProfiler does not work as easily using gene names, so turning gene names into Ensembl IDs using clusterProfiler::bitr and merge the IDs back with the DE results